flyteorg/flyteconsole/CONTRIBUTING.md

 # Flyte Console Contribution Guide

-First off, thank you for thinking about contributing!
+First off all, thank you for thinking about contributing!
 Below you’ll find instructions that will hopefully guide you through how to contribute to, fix, and improve Flyte Console.

 ## Protobuf and Debug Output